anshultaak/Readme/tst/sys/README.md

       - url: <https://www.SAMPLE_URL.org/>
 ```

-After adding the URL in Monika's .yml, we need to build that image.
+After adding the URL in Example's .yml, we need to build that image.
 ```
 docker build -t testing_monika:latest .
 ```